mvolkmann/blog/src/htmx.md

 ## Components

-One issue with HTMX is that it doesn't support defining components in the sense that SPA frameworks like React do.
+One issue with htmx is that it doesn't support defining components in the sense that SPA frameworks like React do.
 For example, we can't define a "ProgressBar" component and then render it with HTML like `<ProgressBar value={value} max={100} />`.